Explore ADHD Assessment & Multisensory Learning Support in Campsie.

-ADD, more commonly referred to as ADHD, impacts an individual’s ability to prioritise, process, integrate, organise, and recall information when required.
-It also affects a person’s ability to perceive the passage of time.
+Attention Deficit Disorder (ADD), more commonly known as Attention Deficit Hyperactivity Disorder (ADHD), affects someone’s ability to prioritise, process, integrate, organise, and recall information when needed.
+It also affects a person’s ability to notice the passage of time.

 Embracing the multisensory learning approach for ADHD & ADD.

-The use of movement, employing coloured cards, speaking aloud instead of reading and writing silently, and breaking tasks into smaller parts are some tools and conceptual frameworks that have been shown to be beneficial for students with ADHD.
+Utilising movement, employing different coloured cards, verbalising thoughts instead of solely reading and writing silently, and breaking down tasks into smaller portions are some tools and conceptual frameworks that we have found beneficial for students with ADHD.

-Employing a multisensory approach, we integrate movement, touch, sight, hearing, and speech to reinforce learning and captivate students.
-Our lessons are customised to accommodate individual attention spans and the need for rest, and we remain adaptable in extending student engagement while being attentive to waning interests and fluctuating moods.
+In our approach, we embrace a multisensory methodology by incorporating movement, touch, sight, hearing, and speech to enhance learning and actively involve students.
+We customise our lessons to accommodate students’ attention spans and the requirement for breaks, and we are flexible in adapting to their evolving engagement levels, taking into consideration their shifting interests and moods.

 Due to their experiences, students with ADHD may feel that they can never succeed and become disengaged or avoid challenges.
 We are sensitive to their emotional struggles and seek to make each session a positive experience for them.